simran08udhani/Chatbot-Design/README.md

 If you have any feedback, suggestions, or questions, you can contact the author through their [Figma profile](https://www.figma.com/@simranudhani).

 ## License
-This Figma Community file is shared under the terms of the [Figma Community's licensing](https://help.figma.com/en/articles/686887-figma-community-file-licensing).
+The Chatbot Figma file is licensed under the [MIT License](LICENSE).

 ---